Sensors » Proximity Sensors and Range Finders » Carriers for ST Time-of-Flight (ToF) Distance Sensors »

 Using the VL53L1X

-Important note: This product might ship with a protective liner covering the sensor IC. for proper sensing performance.
+Important note: This product might ship with a protective liner covering the sensor IC.
+The liner must be removed for proper sensing performance.

-The XSHUT pin is an input and the GPIO1 pin is an open-drain output; both pins are pulled up to 2.8 V by the board.
-They are connected to level-shifters on the board and are 5V-tolerant, but they are usable as-is with many 3.3 V and 5 V microcontrollers: the microcontroller can read the GPIO1 output as long as its logic high threshold is below 2.8 V, and the microcontroller can alternate its own output between low and high-impedance states to drive the XSHUT pin.
+The XSHUT pin is an input and the GPIO1 pin is an open-drain output; both pins are pulled up to VDD by the board.
+They are not connected to level-shifters on the board and are not 5V-tolerant, but they are usable as-is with many 3.3 V and 5 V microcontrollers: the microcontroller can read the GPIO1 output as long as its logic high threshold is below VDD, and the microcontroller can alternate its own output between low and high-impedance states to drive the XSHUT pin.
 Alternatively, our 4-channel bidirectional logic level shifter can be used externally with those pins.

 The VL53L1X can be configured and its distance readings can be queried through the I²C bus.
 Level shifters on the I²C clock (SCL) and data (SDA) lines enable I²C communication with microcontrollers operating at the same voltage as VIN (2.6 V to 5.5 V).
 A detailed explanation of the I²C interface on the VL53L1X can be found in its datasheet (1MB pdf), and more detailed information about I²C in general can be found in NXP’s I²C-bus specification (1MB pdf).